-The train control system is usually centralized, but in aiming a solution based on the IEC 61850 standard (Hewings, 2008) the models were developed based on distributed controllers so in the models consider real time dedicated to each individual device.
+The train control system is usually centralized, but aiming to achieve a solution based on the IEC 61850 standard (Hewings, 2008) the models were developed based on distributed controllers, in a way that the models consider real time dedicated to each individual device.
 The units are connected to a communication bus that provides information exchange with other processing unit responsible for interfacing with the user, thus reducing the processing request individually.
-In general, the decision to use a distributed control system is motivated by cost reduction and increased system flexibility and control in this particular case the distance between the elements of the system.
+In general, the decision to use a distributed control system is motivated by cost reduction and increased system flexibility and control, in this particular case, the distance between the elements of the system.

-Models of plant system devices and controllers were developed using a timed automata formalism and analyzed using the UPPAAL for both simulation and formal verification.
+Models of plant system devices and controllers and were developed using a timed automata formalism and analyzed using UPPAAL for both simulation and formal verification.
 The model was divided into the following templates:

 - Valvs_Control.
 The on-off valves controller has a controller for each of the eight valves (see Fig. 5). - Valvs.
-The on-off valves of propulsion system have four states considered (closed, closing, open, opening) modeled by the four locations of each corresponding automaton.
+The on-off valves of the propulsion system have four states considered (closed, closing, open, opening) modeled by the four locations of each corresponding automaton.
 The time for changing of state is fixed.
 The system is initialized with all the valves in known states.
 This template is repeated for each of the eight on-off valves (see Fig. 6). - Valvs_Prop_Control.
 The proportional valves controller has a controller for each one of the two proportional valves (see Fig. 7). - Valvs_Prop.
 Model of pneumatic proportional valves with two states (moving or stationary).
-The time of change is proportional to the displacement required.
+The time of change is proportional to the requested displacement.
 This template is repeated for each of the two proportional pneumatic valves (see Fig. 8). - GMP_Control.
-The controller of propulsion system template is unique for the standard block (see Fig. 9) and it is responsible for receiving messages from other controllers in the system and send them to the other components of propulsion system.
-This model is essential to simplify since verifying the total of states that allowed this model to the propulsion system is the only one that remains in the analysis of the complete system (including vehicles and other ATC systems) modeling the time required between changes of the states PUSH, PULL and OFFLINE obtained in this work. - Motor.
-The motor physical system model with 3 states (see Fig. 10).
-The time for changing of state is fixed.
-The fan works in steady state.
+The controller of the propulsion system template is unique for the standard block (see Fig. 9) and it is responsible for receiving messages from other controllers and send them to the other components of propulsion system.
+This model is essential to simplify the system representation, since verifying the total states that are allowed in this model of the propulsion system, it is the only one that remains in the analysis of the complete system (including vehicles and other ATC systems), modeling the time required between changes of the states PUSH, PULL and OFFLINE. - Motor.
+The motor physical system is modeled with 3 states (see Fig. 10).
+The time for states changing is fixed.
+It is assumed the hypothesis that the fan works in steady state.
 This template is unique for the standard block. - Random.
-The random model generator request for power train group.
-The requests include all the input message of propulsion system and are executed at predetermined fixed time, with no known sequence (see Fig. 11).
+The random model generator request for the power train group.
+The requests include all the input message of the propulsion system and are executed at a predetermined fixed time, with no known sequence (see Fig. 11).

 The models of the physical system (Motor, Valv and Valv_Prop) were modeled in order to allow free behavior, without restrictions, for these plant parts.
-The models of the controllers (GMP_Control, Valv_Control and Valv_Prop_Control) are
+The models of the controllers (GMP_Control, Valv_Control and Valv_Prop_Control) are responsible for restricting movement of the models of the plant in order to prevent undesired behavior.
+Because of the duplicity of equipment, a total of 23 models are checked.